 The beginning of my trip kind of confirmed this.
 When I got to my first city, Siena, it was gross and cloudy.
 Also, Italian and Spanish tourism is EXTREMELY different.
 In Spain, wherever you go there is usually a tourist office IN the train station.

 I don't even know if Italy HAS tourist offices.
 Anyway, I gave up on getting a map, and decided to take the bus up to the city center.
 I got on the bus, asked awkwardly (I HATE speaking english in other countries) if I could buy tickets on the bus.
 The driver told me no, closed the door (with me inside), and drove away.
 After the most terrifying free bus ride (cut to images of Italian police bringing me to jail) of my life, I booked it out of the bus at the next stop and started wandering around Siena.
 About halfway through, due to their abundance, I decided to take pictures of all the wolves with human babies that I saw, which will grace this post with their presence.
 Keep in mind, these aren't even all the ones I saw.Even if my experience wasn't of the BEST city in Italy, after I calmed down a little I got to kind of like Siena.
 There's this one square that you will CONSISTENTLY find around the corner, wherever you are, which is really comforting if you're really lost.
 (I'm always really lost) Then it started to rain.
 Terrified to take the bus again, I walked as quickly as I could back to the station, and ended up getting absolutely SOAKED.
 Not fun.
 From Siena I took the train to Florence and got really lost (you'll find this is a common theme) trying to find my hostel.
 I finally did, made some dinner and passed out.
+Florence's weather was a little nicer, no rain, and even if I was cold a lot of the time, it is a LOVELY city just to walk around and see all the random statues and churches you run into.
+Also, the first thing I did the first day was to go to the Galleria Academia and see the David.
+It's a tiny museum, so I didn't get a map (also a common theme), and I'm so glad, because the statue is at the end of this hallway full of other Michaelangelo statues, which had my full attention as I turned the corner, and it wasn't until I randomly looked up that I saw it.

 Ever since my first "no foto!" experience, and just because it forces me to actually look at the art, I've stopped taking pictures in museums, so I don't have any pics of the David (I DON'T get the obsession with taking pictures of famous things that wont look ANY better in a photograph - maybe I'm just bitter about my inability to handle crowds thus my inability to enjoy seeing REALLY famous art), but I'll throw in some from the Uffizi's plaza.